OBOAcademy/obook/docs/tutorial/pull-requests.md

 ### Things to look out for when reviewing a PR:

 1. Make sure the changes made address the ticket.
-In the example above, Sabrina addressed a ticket that requested adding a new term to Mondo, which is what she did on the PR (see https://github.com/monarch-initiative/mondo/pull/5078).
+In the example above, Sabrina addressed a ticket that requested adding a new term to Mondo, which is what she did on the PR (see [https://github.com/monarch-initiative/mondo/pull/5078](https://github.com/monarch-initiative/mondo/pull/5078)).
   - Examples of things to look for in content changes (like adding new terms or revising existing terms):
       - Poorly written definitions
       - Missing or misformatted database cross-references
       - Incorrectly scoped synonyms
       - appropriate annotations
 1. Make sure there are not any unintended or unwanted changes on the PR.
+1. Check that the logic is correct.
+This can be a difficult thing to do.
+Some tips:
+    - Open the branch in Protege and examine the hierarchy in Protege
+    - Compare the logic that was use to the logic used in an existing term
+    - If the ontology uses Design Patterns, ensure the logic is consistent with the Design Patterns
+    - Ask an expert in ontology logic to help review the PR
+    - Remember there is no magic bullet to ensuring an ontology is logically sound, but do the best you can

 ### Adding your review